GVC2007 CIBSE Guide C: Reference Data

 Note: Guide C is supported by a number of supplementary files that are freely available to CIBSE members here.
 The downloaded zipped folder contains PIPE SIZING and DUCT SIZING SPREADSHEETS previously available on the CD accompanying the hard copy Guide.
 It also contains the C4 instructions file - a guidance note, updated in Dec 2018, that provides instruction on the use of the spreadsheets.
 These files will be e-mailed to purchasers of pdfs.
 Note: to correctly generate tables, users need to select the material, temperature and glycol or units (as appropriate) before other options are made avaialable via the drop-downs (such as diameter).

-In addition, a number of corrections have been made to date (issued Oct 2007, May 2012, Feb 2014 and March and May 2016).
-This can be freely accessed and downloaded from here.
+In addition, a number of corrections have been made to date (issued Oct 2007, May 2012, Feb 2014 and March, May and July 2016).
+This can be freely accessed and downloaded as a single list from here.
 Details of these are:

 Oct 2007 - Corrections to 4-58 & 4-63